 Director of Public Safety and Chief of Police

-James L. Whalen is the Director of Public Safety and Chief of Police at the University of Cincinnati.
-Mr. Whalen began his career with UC after retiring from the Cincinnati Police Department in September of 2015, where he served for nearly 30 years.
+Eliot Isaac is the Director of Public Safety and Chief of Police at the University of Cincinnati.
+Isaac began his career with UC in April 2022 after retiring from the Cincinnati Police Department in February 2022, where he served for 33 years.

 Edward J. Dadosky

 Edward J. Dadosky began employment with the University of Cincinnati in March of 2016 as the Director of Emergency Management and Business Continuity Planning.
 In 2017, he became Director of the Fire Prevention and continues to focus on coordination among the different university colleges and departments to enhance planning, response and recovery capabilities at all five university campuses.

 Prior to joining UC, Dadosky spent 33 years with the Cincinnati Fire Department where he eventually attained the rank of Assistant Fire Chief.
 As an assistant chief, Dadosky managed Fire Department Administrative Services, Human Resources, Emergency Management and special events including the 2008 Hurricane Ike Windstorm, 2012 World Choir Games and the 2015 Major League Baseball All Star Game.
 While working for CFD, he partnered with the Hamilton County Emergency Management Agency to procure, spend and account for more than $70 million of grant funds awarded to Cincinnati/Hamilton County by the Department of Homeland Security Federal Emergency Management Agency.